House Of The Dragon Season 3: What We Know So Far

 (Image credit: Ollie Upton/HBO)

 The big question is, what is House of the Dragon Season 3 going to be about?
 The simple answer is that it will most likely be an all-out war.
-As we saw in the House of the Dragon Season 2 finale (which had lower ratings because there was no major battle), several houses of Westeros came together for the fight between the two claimants to the throne.
+As we saw in the Season 2 finale, several houses of Westeros came together for the fight between the two claimants to the throne.

-While most fans weren't pleased that now we're going to have to wait two years to see this battle, the showrunner of the series, Ryan Condal, spoke in a press conference (via The Hollywood Reporter) in August 2024 and defended his decision, saying they were going to pull off a "hell of a win" with the upcoming battle:
+While most fans weren't pleased that now we're going to have to wait some time to see this battle, the showrunner of the series, Ryan Condal, spoke in a press conference (via The Hollywood Reporter) in August 2024 and defended his decision, saying they were going to pull off a "hell of a win" with the upcoming battle:

 We are building to that event that will happen very shortly in terms of the storytelling, and it should be the biggest thing to date that we've pulled off.
 We just wanted to have the time and the space to do that at a level that is going to excite and satisfy the fans in the way it's deserved.
 We also wanted to build some anticipation toward it.
 So I apologize for the wait, but … with the team that we have together, we're going to pull off a hell of a win with The Battle of the Gullet.

-There were a fair amount of fights during Season 2, like that gut-punch death between the Cargyll brothers, or, of course, Rook's Rest and its casualties, and the fall of Princess Rhaenys Targaryen, but everyone was really expecting the main battle to begin by now.
+There were a fair amount of fights during Season 2, like that gut-punch death between the Cargyll brothers, or, of course, Rook's Rest and its casualties, and the fall of Princess Rhaenys Targaryen, but everyone was really expecting the main battle to begin in the second season.

 Season 3 Will Most Likely Introduce Daeron Targaryen

-If you've been paying attention, you might notice that there's been a name thrown around a few times this season, and that's Daeron Targaryen – an heir who hasn't even appeared in the show yet and is currently in Oldtown.
-However, we have a feeling that he'll finally be showing up in Season 3
+If you've been paying attention, you might notice that there was a name thrown around a couple of times in Season 2, and that's Daeron Targaryen – an heir who hasn't even appeared in the show yet and is currently in Oldtown.
+However, I have a feeling that he'll finally be showing up in Season 3.

 We know that Daeron's dragon was in the show.
 It's a very quick blink-and-you'll-miss-it moment, but we can see that his dragon, Tessarion, is there.
 Condal confirmed in that same press conference (via The Wrap) that we would be seeing Daeron in Season 3.